Gerri the Geranium

 Learn about games from the past in our historical games area.

-Attend an historical sporting event – a baseball game played by 1864 rules.
+Attend a historical sporting event – a baseball game played by 1864 rules.

-Learn about cooking from another time period at the Heart to Hearth Cookery program (Lenape) or with several military reenactment groups.
+Learn about cooking from another time period at the Heart to Hearth Cookery program (Lenape), the Monmouth County Historical Association or with several military reenactment groups.
 Browse the gift shop in the Visitor Center or at Grover’s Corner for books on period foods.